fntlnz/fntlnz.wtf/content/post/godebugging.md

 In case your crashed program runs in a kubernetes cluster the good news is that you can just get your core dumps inside the machines and analyze them like if they weren't containers (unexpected right?).

-&nbsp;

 The bad news is that in case of a cluster with a number of nodes you will need some effort to understand on which node the process crasheed and the way to get the core dump may not be all that straightforward.

-&nbsp;

 However the other good news is that there's a pull request [kubernetes/community#1311](https://github.com/kubernetes/community/pull/1311) to add a crd just to do that, seems magical!

-In the past on this kind of distributed systems (prior to kubernetes), I was used to write a program to be used in  */proc/sys/kernel/core/core_pattern* that would write the dumps to a shared filesystem, usually NFS.
+In the past on this kind of distributed systems (prior to kubernetes), I was used to write a program to be used in `/proc/sys/kernel/core/core_pattern` that would write the dumps to a shared filesystem, usually NFS.